caitlynbakery/theta_x_concept_one/README.md

 var response = await http.get(url, headers: header);
 ```

-At the moment, this application does not display any response to the screen, instead, the output is displayed to the console.
+At the moment, this application does not display any response to the screen, instead, the output is printed out to the console.

 ![output](docs/output.png)